intel-lab-lkp/linux/Documentation/networking/ethtool-netlink.rst

 30.9.1.1.8 aPSEPowerClassification.

-When set, the optional ``ETHTOOL_A_C33_PSE_ACTUAL_PW`` attribute identifies This option is corresponding to ``IEEE 802.3-2022`` 30.9.1.1.23 aPSEActualPower.
+When set, the optional ``ETHTOOL_A_C33_PSE_ACTUAL_PW`` attribute identifies the actual power drawn by the C33 PSE.
+This option is corresponding to ``IEEE 802.3-2022`` 30.9.1.1.23 aPSEActualPower.
 Actual power is reported in mW.

 When set, the optional ``ETHTOOL_A_C33_PSE_EXT_STATE`` attribute identifies the extended error state of the C33 PSE.
 Possible values are: